 Men’s sizes 6-12

-The The North Face Verto S6K Glacier GTX is a great boot for Alpine mountaineering, glacier travel and more challenging winter routes on British hills, but it offers more performance than most walkers will need on British winter hills.
+The The North Face Verto S6K Glacier GTX is a great boot for Alpine mountaineering, glacier travel and challenging winter routes on British hills.
+But if you won’t be tackling this level of terrain, it offers more than you need.

 Review by Graham Thompson

 Published in Trail magazine January 2014